-According to the British Retail Consortium’s (BRC) latest payment survey, the share of cash payments has been falling steadily.
+According to the British Retail Consortium’s (BRC) latest payment survey, the share of Money in physical form such as banknotes and coins.
+More payments has been falling steadily.
 Over the past five years, cash has dropped from over half of all transactions in 2013 to under 40% in 2018.
 The value of those cash transactions has fallen from 28% to 20% during the same period.

-Nonetheless, cash remains an important part of retail, particularly for many vulnerable people, and the BRC is working to ensure the long-term viability of ATMs and reduce barriers that prevent many businesses from offering cashback to customers.
+Nonetheless, cash remains an important part of retail, particularly for many vulnerable people, and the BRC is working to ensure the long-term viability of ATMs and reduce barriers that prevent many businesses from offering A service whereby the customer pays electronically a higher amount to a retailer than the value of the purchase for goods and/or services and receives the difference in cash.
+It is also a reward system associated with credit card usage, whereby the consumer receives a percentage of the amount spent on the credit card.
+More to customers.

 “With card payments accounting for almost 80% of retail sales, it is vital that the Government takes action to tackle the soaring costs that card companies charge retailers.
 Without action we will see businesses put under further pressure and it will be consumers who are forced to pay the price.”